-After the economic depression of the Revolution had passed, cotton became the major cash crop of the Sea Islands due to the fact that "Sea Island Cotton" had a longer fiber and was more profitable than its inland counterpart.
-The emancipation of slaves had effects on labor and economy, resulting in the formation of the James Island Agricultural Society in 1872 to coordinate labor management policies.
+After the economic depression of the Revolution had passed, cotton became the major cash crop of the Sea Islands because "Sea Island Cotton" had a longer fiber and was more profitable than its inland counterpart.
+The emancipation of enslaved people had effects on labor and economy, resulting in the formation of the James Island Agricultural Society in 1872 to coordinate labor management policies.
 Due to insect and diseases, mainly the boll weevil, cotton ceased to be the cash crop that it was by the 20th century.
 During this time, the growing of vegetables for market (truck farming), dairy farms, raising beef cattle and orange orchards were also economic contributors to James Island.